lsac/apama-solace-sample/README.md

 Solace's ultra wide bandwidth and low latency messaging router works well with Apama hand-in-hand.

 ##Solace JCSMP project
 - Create a session independent TextMessage - In a Session independent message ownership model, client applications can reuse messages between send operations.
-Messages are allocated on‑demand and are disposed explicitly by client applications when they are done with the messages.
+Messages are allocated on demand and are disposed explicitly by client applications when they are done with the messages.

         TextMessage msg = JCSMPFactory.onlyInstance().createMessage(TextMessage.class);